 Garnish and serve: When ready, finish with salsa and sour cream, garnish with cilantro, limes, and green onions, and serve.

-What should I serve this hash with?
+What should I serve with this Mexican hash recipe?

 What is traditionally in a hash?